 Wooded pastoral farmland of the valley landscapes of the exposed coal measures.
-Fields are bounded by hedges, often tall and overgrown, or dry stone walls.
-The pattern of woodland is very variable, being typically a combination of small ancient broadleaved woodlands in narrow denes and along watercourses, and larger blocky plantation of mixed or coniferous species.
+Fields are bounded by hedges or, less frequently, by dry stone walls.
+The pattern of woodland is very variable, being typically a combination of small ancient broadleaved woodlands (oak and oak-birch) in narrow denes and along watercourses, and larger blocky plantations of mixed or coniferous species.